 If the link tag is used in the header of HTML instead of using CSS@import, this also helps in reducing the problem.

 This article explains why CSS@import is bad for the page speed, including the additional steps that are added for the browser to load the web page.
 Moreover, it causes the browser to download, parse and then go out and get the next CSS file before it starts displaying the page.

-The best practise is to use not even a single @import.
+The best practice is to use not even a single @import.